JEE Main 2025 Session 2 BArch Exam Dates Released - Check Complete Schedule, Shift Timing

 and s = u t.

-If angular acceleration=\alpha = 0
+If angular acceleration=$\alpha=0$

-Then \omega = constant
+Then w = constant

 II